 The digger assembly is controlled electronically from the in-cab control box.
 The 'Digger Share' rocker switch manually raises and automatically lowers the digger web.
 When set to the digger is in the automatic / lower position, and will continue to lower until the depth wheels or shares rest on the ridge.
 Returning the switch to the neutral position will hold the digger at its present setting.
 In operation the digging depth is set using the 'Auto Depth' control.
-The set depth through the field.
+The set depth is displayed on the service terminal screen allowing the operator to adjust the working depth through the field.